Introspection in Midlife Crisis: 11 Ways to Restructure your Life Through

 Moments of Despair and Turning Points

-There are turning points in life—those major events that change everything.
+There are turning points in life—those significant events that change everything.
 These times of uncertainty and depression are a necessary component of progress.
 They push you to change how you think, adapt, and overcome obstacles, which eventually leads to new insights and understanding.

 Reframing the Past